preames/public-notes/multiple-exit-vectorization.rst

 The answer of course is "yes, we could", but we chose not to.
 Profitability heuristics tend to be fairly specific per optimization, and we don't have a robust peel-last heuristic which peels if and only if we'd decide to optimize the simplified loop.
 It's also worth noting that peeling the last iteration involves a runtime cost (in precomputing the trip count), and possibly codegen differences in the way the branches happen to get lowered.
 Generally, we try not to canonicalize loop forms unless we reasonably believe that a) we can undo the transform if unprofitable, or b) the canonicalized form is "almost always" better.

 The other major argument for handling non-bottom tested loops is simply pass ordering.
 Just because there exists some perfect pass ordering which achieves some result, does not in any way imply that the particular pass order chosen achieves said result on all examples.
-(Well, unless you fixed point.
+(Well, unless you iterate to a fixed point.
 And we don't.)
 Given we generally desire our optimizer to be reasonable robust, tackling non-bottom tested loops seems well worthwhile.

 Open Topics
 -----------

 This section would be titled "future work", but at the moment, I'm not planning to continue working in this area.
 I achieved my primary objective, and don't have any incentive to push this further.

+Conditionally taken exiting blocks
+==================================

 Currently, only loops with entirely statically analyzable exits are supported.
 Analyzable specifically means that SCEV's `getExitCount(L, ExitingBB)` returns a computable result.

-Conditionally taken exiting blocks
-==================================

 To support conditionally reached exit tests, we'll need to generalize SCEV's exit count logic.
 This is unfortunately, a very subtle set of changes as it requires shifting how we reason about poison and overflow.
 (In short, we can't assume an IV becoming poison implies the backedge isn't taken on that iteration.)